All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Why Women With PCOS May Consider Tirzepatide

 PCOS is fundamentally a metabolic condition.
 While its symptoms are hormonal (irregular periods, excess androgens, ovarian cysts), the root cause for most women is insulin resistance.
-Up to 70% of women with PCOS have insulin resistance, which triggers a cascade: the body overproduces insulin, excess insulin stimulates the ovaries to make too much testosterone, and elevated androgens cause weight gain, acne, hirsutism, and disrupted ovulation.
+Up to 70% of women with PCOS have insulin resistance, which triggers a cascade: the body overproduces insulin, excess insulin stimulates the ovaries to make too much testosterone, and improved androgens cause weight gain, acne, hirsutism, and disrupted ovulation.

 Traditional treatments like metformin and lifestyle changes help, but many women with PCOS find that stubborn weight refuses to budge.
 Tirzepatide changes the equation by producing weight loss in the 15% to 22% range, far beyond what most other interventions can achieve.
 For a condition where even 5% to 10% weight loss produces measurable symptom improvement, this level of efficacy is significant.